 Jon Chesman is a director in the Restructuring & Insolvency Practice Group based in the Leeds office.

-He has a broad restructuring and insolvency practice and provides contentious and non-contentious insolvency advice to insolvency practitioners, companies and creditors.
+He has a broad restructuring and insolvency practice and provides contentious and non-contentious insolvency advice to management teams, insolvency practitioners, sponsors, companies and creditors.

-Jon was shortlisted in the Rising Star category of the Yorkshire Legal Awards 2018 and is ranked as an Associate to Watch in Chambers UK 2022 and 2023.
-Commentators say Jon is “a very thorough and methodical lawyer”, “an individual that never ceases to impress” and “wise beyond his years and always very calm under pressure”.
+Jon was shortlisted in the Young Lawyer of the Year category of the Insider Young Professional Awards 2024 and has been ranked as an Associate to Watch in Chambers UK for the last 3 years.
+Commentators say Jon “can only be described as a practitioner with brilliant legal knowledge, and yet a very personable individual.
+He deserves the success he achieves, and works hard for his client”, “an individual that never ceases to impress” and “wise beyond his years and always very calm under pressure”.

 Award Mouse thought multimedia interface book medal screen monitor

-• Advising the board of Applied Graphene Materials Plc, an AIM-listed advanced-materials manufacturer, in relation to its strategic review and the subsequent solvent trade sale of its operating subsidiary.
+• Advised the board of Applied Graphene Materials Plc, an AIM-listed advanced-materials manufacturer, in relation to its strategic review and the subsequent solvent trade sale of its operating subsidiary.

-• Acting for buyers or administrators on the sale of various businesses and assets, including a national kitchen retailer, a £100 million-turnover glazing manufacturer and distributor carving out a fleet services and rentals business from a £125 million-turnover group, a Yorkshire-based brewery, an AIM-listed manufacturing business, a private hospital group, and an agri-tech business.
+• Acted for buyers on the purchase of various businesses and assets from administrators, including a £100 million-turnover glazing manufacturer and distributor; a European underfloor heating business; a trans-Atlantic technical, thermal and acoustic insulation products manufacturer; an agri-tec business; and carving out a fleet services and rentals business from a £125 million-turnover group.

-• Advising insolvency practitioners in relation to antecedent transactions, both as to the merits and commercial viability of pursuing such claims.
+• Advised insolvency practitioners in relation to antecedent transactions, both as to the merits and commercial viability of pursuing such claims.

-• Acting for an ultra-high-net-worth individual in contesting a series of bankruptcy petitions presented in relation to debts stated to be over €100 million.
+• Acted for an ultra-high-net-worth individual in contesting a series of bankruptcy petitions presented in relation to debts stated to be over €100 million.

 Education